-Dating back 250 years, Windyrig is a charming period cottage located on the edge of this peaceful little village, yet just a short wander from the village shop for the morning paper and a loaf of freshly baked bread.
+Dating back 250 years, Windyrig is a charming period cottage located on the edge of this peaceful little village, complete with a local community shop.

 Both rooms benefit from working shutters, while the sitting room includes a lovely feature window and original Victorian picture rail.
 A multi-fuel stove adds warmth and ambience while a Smart TV and super-fast fibre broadband ensures that all the demands of modern living are met.

 The smart shaker style kitchen with granite work surfaces leads into a utility/boot room with washing and drying facilities, and the bathroom with a large multi-jet spa bath will be a welcome addition for easing those aching legs after a day in the great outdoors.